Kashmir: The link between armed conflict and domestic violence | DW | 20.04.2021

 Then in March 2020, authorities began enforcing another lockdown to curb the spread of the coronavirus.

-The National Family Health Survey (NFHS) conducted by India's Health Ministry has revealed worrying figures about the problem in the region.
-It concluded that in 2019-20, about 9.6% of Kashmiri women in the age group 18-49 experienced domestic violence.
+The National Family Health Survey (NFHS) conducted by India's Health Ministry revealed worrying figures about the problem in the region.
+It concluded that in 2019-20, about 9.6% of Kashmiri women aged 18-49 experienced domestic violence.

 On April 10, days after Shahzada was set on fire, another 32-year-old woman took her own life at her in-laws' house in the same district.

-Her family accused her in-laws of cruelty and of forcing her to take the extreme step.
+Her family accused her in-laws of cruelty and forcing her to harm herself.

 Investigations into both cases are ongoing.